Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport

-Our approach identifies under which conditions the frozen motion description arises ($\Gamma_\text{ph}\gtrsim\Gamma_\text{rad}$) and suggests a dynamical behavior for the suppression of transport: an excitation gets trapped by phonon scattering processes in which its propagation direction is reversed.
+Our approach identifies under which conditions the frozen motion description captures the behavior of the system at least qualitatively ($\Gamma_\text{ph}\gtrsim\Gamma_\text{rad}$) and suggests a dynamical mechanism for the suppression of transport: an excitation gets trapped by phonon scattering processes in which its propagation direction is reversed.